 The observatory is located slightly outside the city centre so consider taking a taxi to get here.

 Gur-e-Amir, Timur’s mausoleum, is another great example of Silk Road architecture.
 It was our last stop in Samarkand and nicely tied up all the bits and pieces we had learned about Uzbek history.
-The tilework is stunning, even after having visited many blue-tiled buildings already.
+The tile work is stunning, even if you have already visited many blue-tiled buildings.

 Originally, the building was constructed for Timur’s grandson.
 But when Timur died unexpectedly and all the passes to his hometown were snowed in, he was buried here.
 Ulugbek’s grave is also located here.
 Gur-e-Amir is Persian for “Tomb of the King”, an appropriate name considering who is buried here.

 #6 Visit Daniel’s mausoleum

 This site is a weird one, with many legends surrounding it.
 First of all, many places in the world claim to be the resting place of the prophet Daniel.
 But what is stranger is the length of the sarcophagus inside the mausoleum.
 The legend goes that the body of Daniel keeps continually growing and that’s why the sarcophagus is so large.

 So how did that prophet, who probably lived in modern-day Iran or Iraq, end up in Samarkand?
 The stories say that when Timur tried to conquer Syria, he failed many times.